rluedek/midi-receiver/README.md

 ## Prerequisites
 **Midi-Controller**: A midi controller should be connected to your hardware.

 **rtmidi:** This example uses the rtmidi library.
-Go visit https://www.music.mcgill.ca/~gary/rtmidi/ from @thestk for further information.
+Go visit https://www.music.mcgill.ca/~gary/rtmidi/ from @thestk/rtmidi for further information.
 Download sources and follow the instructions for CMAKE and MAKE.

 **cmake:** The project uses cmake (version 3.5 or higher)